-• Class I, which will consist of completion of this offering; and , whose terms will expire at our first annual meeting of stockholders to be held after the • Class II, which will consist of completion of this offering; and and , whose terms will expire at our second annual meeting of stockholders to be held after the • Class III, which will consist of , and , whose terms will expire at our third annual meeting of stockholders to be held after the completion of this offering.
+• Class I, which will consist of completion of this offering; and , whose terms will expire at our first annual meeting of stockholders to be held after the • Class II, which will consist of the completion of this offering; and and , whose terms will expire at our second annual meeting of stockholders to be held after meeting following their election and until their successors are duly elected and qualified.

-At each annual meeting of stockholders to be held after the initial classification, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election and until their successors are duly elected and qualified.
 The authorized size of our board of directors is currently four members and may be changed only by resolution by a majority of our board of directors.
 We currently anticipate that our board of directors will consist of seven members prior to the completion of this offering.
 This classification of our board of directors may have the effect of delaying or preventing changes in our control or management.
 Our directors may be removed for cause by the affirmative vote of the holders of at least two-thirds (2/3) of our voting stock.